BitcoinDesign/Guide/guide/transactions/introduction.md

 # Transactions

-The bitcoin blockchain (on-chain) does not have a concept of accounts.
-Instead, it uses something called Unspent Transaction Outputs, also known as UTXOs or coins.
-Accounts make it easy for anyone you transact with to look up your entire transaction history and current balance since the blockchain is public.
+The bitcoin blockchain (on-chain) does not have a concept of accounts built-in.
+Since all on-chain transactions are public, bitcoin uses Unspent Transaction Outputs instead.
+Accounts would make it easy for anyone you transact with to find your entire balance and transaction history.

-To make a payment on-chain, you required to fund a transaction by selecting some previously received bitcoin and select the payment destination and a change destination.
-Now, the person you are paying can only see a small portion of the funds you own if they choose.
+To make a payment on-chain, you need to create a transaction, fund it by selecting some previously received bitcoin then select the payment destination address and amount.
+If there is any remainder, you need to set a change destination address; otherwise, the miner will take anything remaining as the fee to confirm the transaction into a block.

+On the receiving end, the person you are paying can see the UTXOs that you funded the transaction with if they choose to look it up in a [blockchain explorer]().
+They won't be able to see any of the other UTXOs in your wallet that you previously received.

+Taking this scenario further — if the recipient needs to make a payment to someone else, they would create a transaction of their own and fund it with the UTXO you sent.

 ## Structure